mpg-age-bioinformatics/jawm_template/test/README.md

 ```
 <md5sums>  <file_name>  <url_for_file_download>
 ```
-These will be downloaded when running `jawm-dev test`.
+These will be downloaded when running `jawm-test`.